Home Drug Crime Opioid Trafficking

 Trafficking occurs when individuals or groups distribute opioids to make money from illegal sales.
 According to California law, it is prohibited to carry any controlled substances across county borders with the aim of selling them illegally.

 Even if you do not have physical possession of the drugs, you could still be charged with constructive possession if you have control over them.
-This mean you can be convicted for trafficking drugs if you instruct someone else to transport them.
+This means you can be convicted for trafficking drugs if you instruct someone else to transport them.

 There are strict penalties for drug trafficking in California, including fines of up to $20,000 and up to 9 years in prison.
 Enhancements can add up to a year to your sentence if you sell opioids within 1000 feet of a detox center or a homeless shelter.